MP018/National-Park-Roadtrip-Planner-TSP/Report/report.md

 [1] Vincent A. Cicirello.
 Open Source Evolutionary Computation with Chips-n-Salsa.
 In *Proceedings of the 16th International Joint Conference on Computational Intelligence*, pages 330-337.
 November 2024. doi:10.5220/0013040600003837.
 [PDF] [BIB] [DOI] [arXiv] [CODE]

+[2] Wikipedia.
+2025.
+List of national parks of the United States.
+Retrieved December 16, 2025 from https://en.wikipedia.org/wiki List_of_national_parks_of_the_United_States